 The most successful church Facebook ads stand out to users and help you grow your church.
 But, what do they do differently?

-If your ads aren’t performing like you want, it may be time to change your strategy.
-In fact, that’s how successful ads work.
+If your Facebook ad campaign isn’t performing as well as you want, it may be time to change your strategy.
+In fact, that’s how successful Facebook ads campaigns work.
 The brands behind them adjust their strategies until it’s perfect for their audience.

 1. Focus On Solving A Problem

-Raise your hand if most of your ads say something like “Come join us on Sunday for worship services” or “Come to our holiday concert.”
-There’s nothing necessarily wrong with those types of ads, but they’re easily ignored.
+Raise your hand if most of your ads say something like “Come join us on Sunday for worship services” with the church name or “Come to our holiday concert.”
+There’s nothing necessarily wrong with this type of Facebook ad, but they’re easily ignored.

 The best church Facebook ads take a different approach.
 They focus on solving a problem.
 It’s not about just asking people to do something.
 The two examples above sound like your church needs people.
 Instead, focus on why people need your church.

 Let’s rephrase the two examples above to focus more on solving a problem: